 Call for Applications

-The Inter-University Program for Latino Research is now accepting applications for the IUPLR/UIC Mellon Fellowship Program (academic year 2019-20).
+The Inter-University Program for Latino Research is now accepting applications for the IUPLR/UIC Mellon Fellowship Program (academic year 2020-21).
 The program supports doctoral students in the humanities who are writing dissertations in Latina/o studies.
 Doctoral students in the social sciences whose research uses humanities methods may also be considered.
-The fellowship facilitates completion of the dissertation and provides professional development, writing support, and mentoring from faculty members.
-The fellowship includes a $25,000 stipend, participation in an intensive summer institute in Chicago, and professionalization and writing workshops and programs.
+The fellowship includes a $25,000 stipend, participation in an intensive summer institute, a structured writing program, faculty mentorship, and ongoing professionalization support.

 - The Center for Mexican American Studies and the Department of Mexican American and Latina/o Studies at the University of Texas at Austin